simeononsecurity/simeononsecurity.ch/content/it-career-playbook/getting-started-in-it/what-does-an-it-career-path-look-like/index.en.md

 ---
 title: "What Does an IT Career Path Look Like?
-From Entry Level to IT Director"
+From Entry Level..."
 draft: false
 toc: true
 date: 2026-07-22